Blog>Trade>Starting a Business>How to start an appliance repair business

 • Organisation

-Your inventory may vary depending on the appliances you work on, but essential tools include:
+Your inventory may vary depending on the appliance repair tasks you work on, but essential tools include:

 • Volt/Ohm meter